ErolGelbul/ErolGelbul/README.md

-# Software Developer
+# Software Engineer
 Hey there!
-If you would like to learn more about me, check out my [CV](https://erolgelbul.com).
+If you would like to learn more about me, check out my [portfolio](https://erolgelbul.com).

-## Goals for 2022
+## Goals for 2023
-* Contribute to openpilot.
+* Contribute to tinygrad.
-* Be proficient in quantum computing.
+* Finish F1 project.
-* Complete my fully autonomous drone project.
+* Study flight dynamics.

 ### Socials: